MAJESTIC BOLDT and SINGER CASTLES

 You say you're looking for something new, unusual, beautiful? ...
 Something you haven't done before?? -- Well, you've found it!
 This tour is very new to us, and the folks are LOVING it - and you will, too!
 The 1,000 Islands Region is an international tourist destination, encompassing communities on both sides of the U.S. and Canada border along the St. Lawrence River and the eastern shores of Lake Ontario.
 The region takes its name from the more than 1,000 islands that dot the lake and river along this international waterway.
 The region extends from Kingston to Cornwall on the Canadian side, and from Oswego to Massena on the U.S. side, reaching inland to the foothills of the Adirondack Mountains.
 The folks who did this tour the last time said "IT'S A WINNER!!"

 Day Two: This morning, we set sail on a "2 Nation Cruise Tour" across the emerald-green waters of the Seaway.
 Our 22-mile trip will take us through the "heart" of the 1000 Islands, including Millionaire's Row, and give you the best overall view of this truly unique geographical area shared by the two nations.
 Professional tour guides will provide a lively narrative as you cruise through the narrow channels, over historic sunken wrecks, and by magnificent summer homes of the rich and famous.
 During our cruise, we'll disembark on Heart Island for a self-guided tour of the majestic Rhineland-style Bolt Castle which stands as a remembrance of the magnificence of a bygone era ... and a monument of the love of George Boldt for his wife, Louise.
 Hear the amazing story of Mr. Boldt, millionaire proprietor of the world-famous Waldorf Astoria Hotel in NYC, and take a boat shuttle to see the massive Yacht House where the grandeur of the Gilded Age is fully displayed in the shingle architecture, tremendous towers and spires, and steep-pitched gables.
 The whole castle experience will leave you astounded!
-Following the tour, enjoy free time to explore and shop inthe gift store.
-Late, we'll take our seats at Cavallario's Steak & Seafood House for dinner, and then stop at the famous Thousand Islands Winery for a tasting (for those interested) to finish off a truly GREAT day of touring!
+Following the tour, enjoy free time to explore and shop in the gift store.
+Later, we'll take our seats at Cavallario's Steak & Seafood House for dinner.
 (B,D)

 Day Three: Today is our day to sail to another of the 1000 Islands' best ...
 Singer Castle on Dark Island.
 Frederick Bourne, a self-made millionaire, had a 1,000-acre summer estate in Oakdale, Long Island - but in 1902, he decided to surprise his wife Emma and their children with an island "hunting" retreat.
 So he purchased Dark Island and designed and build a castle, originally known as "The Towers" for a cost of $500,000 (a fortune in that day).
 Italian stonecutters were brought over to shape the granite for the 4-story, 28-room castle, 4-story Tower, and elaborate boathouse.
 See with you own eyes the massive medieval entranceway with Knights of Armor standing guard beside the enormous marble fireplace, a marble stairway that leads up to large Gothic windows framing the breathtaking views of the St. Lawrence River.
 Experience the lifestyle of "yesteryear", but be careful ... grates for spying on guests are built into the walls!
-A picture stop at Tibbett's Point Lighthouse, dinner at the family-owned Clipper Inn, and an interesting winery tour & tasting at the famous Thousand Islands Winery rounds out another beautiful day you wont' want to end!
+We'll also visit the 1847 Rock Island Lighthouse established to guide traffic to and from Lake Ontario through the waterway.
+A delicious dinner will be at the family-owned Clipper Inn to round out another beautiful day you wont' want to end!
 (B, D)

 Day Five: Today we must say good-bye to this gorgeous part of the USA and make our way back home with rest and meal stops planned for your traveling comfort.
 (B)